Please call the nursery at (843) 692-1188 or the nurse's station at the Maternity Center at (843) 692-1840.

 Level II Neonatal Special Care Beds and Neonatology Service

-About Your Birth
+About Your Labor and Delivery

 Where will I give birth?
 The six birthing rooms in the Maternity Center are designed to make your labor and delivery as safe and comfortable as possible.
 Each room has a birthing bed, fetal monitor and all the equipment necessary to accommodate you and the baby during delivery.
 The rooms also have a television, phone and a sleeper chair for a guest.